-plane taking off - extend your company's runway
+plane taking off - extend your company's financial runway

 Understanding and Extending Your Company’s Runway